American novelist Sinclair Lewis once said:

 Other foods that can tolerate winter temperatures include wild nuts like acorns, berries, plums, cattails, and mushrooms.
 Here’s a detailed article on how to forage for these wild edibles.

 Trapping is an efficient way to find some meat.
 Rigging multiple traps and snares saves you a lot of time and energy compared to hunting.
 Rabbits and squirrels are available even during the winter.
 Their meat is pretty lean and won’t lend a lot of fat, but it should be able to sustain you in a survival situation.
-Other meatier game include beavers, raccoons and deer but you’ll have to actively hunt for these.
+Other meatier game includes beavers, raccoons, and deer but you’ll have to actively hunt for these.

 Finding Your Way And Getting Help